 Factsheet Community Relations at OMV Tunisia (PDF, 1,0 MB)

 The Nawara concession was granted out of the Jenein Sud exploration permit.
 The project aims to deliver gas and byproducts to the Tunisian market.
 The field facilities within the concession will pre-treat raw gas and recover condensate.
 A 370 km long, 24” gas pipeline is built from the Nawara concession to the planned gas treatment plant in Gabès where commercial products (sales gas and LPG) will be produced.

-Since 2011 OMV Abu Dhabi serves as an Upstream subsidiary for fostering the relationship with ADNOC (Abu Dhabi National Oil Company), the screening of new business opportunities as well as the coordination of existing activities in North Africa and the Middle East region.
+Since 2011 OMV Abu Dhabi has served as an Exploration & Productionsubsidiary for fostering the relationship with the Abu Dhabi National Oil Company (ADNOC), screening new business opportunities and coordinating existing activities in North Africa and the Middle East region.